20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 Weigh the pros and cons of renting a car based on your itinerary and the experiences you want to have.
 Sometimes, the cost and stress of driving on unknown roads is not worth it.

-If you’re not renting a car, plan your transportation beforehand.
+If you’re not renting a car, plan your transportation in advance.
 It’s practical to book a car service for airport pickups to avoid taxi lines and scams.
-If you’re using public transportation, know the train schedules and routes in advance.
-Many big airports have fast trains to the city, and you can sometimes purchase tickets in advance.
+If you’re using public transportation, be aware of the train schedules and routes in advance.
+Many major airports offer direct trains to the city, and you can sometimes purchase tickets in advance.

 19. Always Carry Tissue Paper With You